U.S. vaping firm Juul plans multiple Asia launches in 2019

 But the company is meeting resistance in the European Union over nicotine levels in its products.

-“At the moment I would say there is quite a lot of resistance” to lobbying for the European Union to increase the maximum nicotine level from 20 milligrams per millilitre of liquid, around of a third of the level in the United States, Winterton said.
-(Reporting by Conor Humphries, editing by Louise Heavens)
+“At the moment I would say there is quite a lot of resistance” to lobbying for the European Union to increase the maximum nicotine level from 20 milligrams per milliliter of liquid, around of a third of the level in the United States, Winterton said.